 Standing only about 12 inches high at the shoulder, the chevrotain or mouse-deer is one of the smallest of all hoofed animals.
 Moving on pencil-thin legs, this little animal is a timid forest-dweller, feeding on flowers, fruits, vegetable matter and young leaves.

 There are four species in this family; three live in Asia and one in Africa.
 The males have long upper canine teeth which protrude like fangs below the lips.
 Neither sex has horns or antlers.
-In Malay folklore the chevrotain is credited with great cunning (for how else could he evade the many different predators who hunt him?).
+In Malay folklore the chevrotain is credited with great cunning (for how else could they evade the many different predators who hunt they?).

 Siamang Gibbon: Hylobates syndactylus - Malaya and Sumatra